How to Present Logo Designs with Branding Mockups?

 Good mockups are an excellent place to start and can help you showcase your work with style.

-This article will show you some of the best branding mockups you can use to present logo designs to clients, as well as tips on how to make the most of them.
+This article will show you some of the best branding mockups you can use to present logo designs to clients and tips on making the most of them.

 To qualitatively present the developed design, the performers use mockups.
 With their help, creating a website, logo, or corporate identity can be shown on objects, not just on a white background.

-A mocap is usually a PSD file (Photoshop) with a particular layer (smart object) added to a prepared sketch.
+A mockup is a PSD file (Photoshop) with a particular layer (smart object) added to a prepared sketch.

 Briefly describe a mockup – a template picture with an object to add any style.
 The finished image looks realistic and colourfully shows the future product.
 The object’s location, angles, shadows, and perspective are considered when imposing a new design.